In this topic guide

 When to Speak to a Healthcare Professional

-Speak to your GP, pharmacist, or sexual health nurse if:
+Speak to your healthcare provider, pharmacist, or sexual health professional if:

-- You are regularly consuming grapefruit and experiencing new or worsening oestrogen-related side effects
+- You are regularly consuming grapefruit and experiencing new or worsening estrogen-related side effects

 - You take herbal supplements alongside the pill, particularly St John's Wort